cTooshi/stardew-valley-randomizer/README.md

 ## Installation

-Right now you have to build it yourself from the source code.
-You can find instructions on the Stardew Valley wiki on how to set up Visual Studio to do so: https://stardewvalleywiki.com/Modding:Modder_Guide/Get_Started
+Make sure you have SMAPI installed (https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Windows), then download the latest release of the Randomizer and unzip into your Stardew Valley Mods folder.

 ## Changes from Original Randomizer